 - Finish the red wine sauce: Pour the sous vide bag juices into the simmering pot with the red wine and shallots.
 Taste the sauce and add salt and pepper as needed - you want the sauce to be highly seasoned.

-- The only problem with the red wine sauce is the protein in the sous vide bag juices will coagulate when you pour it into the red wine.
-I whisk it up to break up the protein – but it looks pretty awful at first.
+The only problem with the red wine sauce is the protein in the sous vide bag juices coagulate when you pour it into the hot pan.
+I whisk the sauce to break up the protein, but it looks pretty awful at first.
 It tastes great, though, and I don’t want to lose any of that flavor.
 If it bothers you, pour the sauce through a fine mesh strainer before serving.

 What do you think?